 We were incorporated as a Delaware corporation on November 14, 2017, and our headquarters is located in Rehovot, Israel.
 Our operations to date have been limited to organizing and staffing our company, business planning, raising capital and conducting research and development activities for our product candidates.
-To date, we have funded our operations primarily through private placements of common stock and convertible preferred stock.
-From our inception through December 31, 2019, we have raised an aggregate of \$46.3 million to fund our operations, primarily consisting of proceeds from sales of our convertible preferred stock.
+To date, we have funded our operations primarily through the sales of common stock and convertible preferred stock.

 We have incurred significant net operating losses in every year since our inception and expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Our net losses may fluctuate significantly from quarter to quarter and year to year and could be substantial.
-Our net losses were \$8.9 million and \$17.8 million for the years ended December 31, 2018 and 2019, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$40.7 million.
+Our net losses were \$17.8 million and \$30.1 million for the years ended December 31, 2019 and 2020, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$70.9 million.
 We anticipate that our expenses will increase significantly as we:

-• advance our Phase 2 ACCURACY trial of AL101 for the treatment of recurrent/metastatic adenoid cystic carcinoma, or R/M ACC;

-- commence our Phase 2 clinical trials of AL101 for the treatment of R/M TNBC and R/R T-ALL, initiate clinical trials of AL102 for the treatment of desmoid tumors, or obtain and conduct clinical trials for any other product candidates; - assuming successful completion of our Phase 2 ACCURACY trial of AL101 for the treatment of R/M ACC, are required by the U.S. Food and Drug Administration, or FDA, to complete Phase 3 clinical trials to support submission of a New Drug Application, or NDA, of AL101 for the treatment of R/M ACC; - establish a sales, marketing and distribution infrastructure to commercialize AL101 and/or AL102, if approved, and for any other product candidates for which we may obtain marketing approval; - collaborate with leading diagnostic companies to develop diagnostic tests for identifying patients with Notch-activating mutations; - maintain, expand, protect and enforce our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory operational, financial, commercial and personnel, to execute our business plan; and - add clinical, scientific, operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to operate as a public company.
+- advance our Phase 2 ACCURACY trial of AL101 for the treatment of R/M ACC; - advance our Phase 2 TENACITY trial of AL101 for the treatment of R/M TNBC - initiate our Phase 2/3 RINGSIDE pivotal trial of AL102 for the treatment of desmoid tumors, or obtain and conduct clinical trials for any other product candidates; - assuming successful completion of our Phase 2 ACCURACY trial of AL101 for the treatment of R/M ACC, may be required by the U.S. Food and Drug Administration, or FDA, to complete Phase 3 clinical trials to support submission of a New Drug Application, or NDA, of AL101 for the treatment of R/M ACC; - establish a sales, marketing and distribution infrastructure to commercialize AL101 and/or AL102, if approved, and for any other product candidates for which we may obtain marketing approval; - · collaborate with leading diagnostic companies to develop diagnostic tests for identifying patients with Notch-activating mutations; - maintain, expand, protect and enforce our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory operational, financial, commercial and other personnel, to execute our business plan; and - add clinical, scientific, operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to operate as a public company.

 We do not expect to generate revenue from product sales unless and until we successfully complete clinical development and obtain regulatory approval for a product candidate.
 Additionally, we currently use contract research organizations, or CROs, to carry out our clinical development activities.
-Furthermore, commencing upon the closing of this offering, we will incur additional costs associated with operating as a public company.
+Furthermore, we incur additional costs associated with operating as a public company.
 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to fund our operations through public or equity offerings or debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or other sources.
 We may, however, be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our current or any future product candidates.